 Thung Kula Rong Hai (TKRH) region consists of five provinces and thirteen districts as shown in Table 2.
-This area is Protected by Geographical Indication by the Council Regulation (EC) No. 510/2006 since 2006 (Rice Department, 2006).
-This area is approximately 320,000 hectares (2 million rai) and annual rainfall in the area is approximately 1,100-1,400 millimetres, especially during the rainy season (March-November).
+This area is protected by Geographical Indication by the Council Regulation (EC) No. 510/2006 since 2006 (Rice Department 2006).
+This area is approximately 320,000 hectares (2 million rai) and annual rainfall in the area is approximately 1100-1400 mm, especially during the rainy season (March-November).
 The land consists of sandy and salty soil that cannot absorb water.
 Chemical characteristics are low soil fertility and soil organic matter.

 Most of the soil characteristics in the northeastern region are the Altisoll and Sodick soils which are saline.
 These findings are consistent with those of Cha-um and Kirdmanee (2011); Cha-Um et al. (2009) who reported that these soils are not suitable for the production of general rice.
-On the other hand, jasmine rice is more resistant to the adverse environment than general rice (Yoshida & Parao, 1976).
-Due to the unsuitable conditions of these soils such as salinity, dehydration, low nitrogen and phosphorus and high sodium, it promotes stress condition on jasmine rice resulting in the increased aroma of rice (Dubey & Singh, 1999; Wanichananan et al., 2003).
+On the other hand, jasmine rice is more resistant to the adverse environment than general rice (Yoshida and Parao 1976).
+Due to the unsuitable conditions of these soils such as salinity, dehydration, low nitrogen and phosphorus, and high sodium, it promotes stress condition on jasmine rice resulting in the increased aroma of rice (Dubey and Singh 1999; Wanichananan et al. 2003).
 Hence, the quality of rice in this region is considered good quality.

 Table 2 shows that soil pH in TKRH is very strong to slightly acidic (3.50 to 5.70).
-The Soil Organic Matter (OM) is low and total Nitrogen, Phosphorus and Potassium remained at low to moderate levels.
-To sum up, soil quality in TKRH is suitable for jasmine rice production but it is not suitable for increasing the rice yields.
+The soil organic matter (OM) is low and total nitrogen, phosphorus, and potassium remained at low to moderate levels.
+To sum up, soil quality